OpenBioLink/openbiolink.github.io/participation.md

 ## Minimal working example

-Following code produces the score and the file needed for submission.
+The following code produces the score and the file needed for submission.
 The file is generated in the location from where the script is started.
 For the submission you need to copy and paste the line that starts with `{'h10': ...` to the submission form.

 {% highlight python %}